 Analyzing JPMorgan Chase's Unusual Options Activity

-JPMorgan Chase (NYSE:JPM) shares experienced unusual options activity on Tuesday.
-The stock price moved down to $153.91 following the option alert.
+On Tuesday, shares of JPMorgan Chase (NYSE:JPM) saw unusual options activity.
+After the option alert, the stock price moved up to $150.4.

 Three Ways Options Activity Is ‘Unusual'